 In these rules, subject to certain exceptions, the terms "share" and "shareholder" are also used when reference is made to other securities herein equated to shares and holders of such securities, respectively.

-Since the scope of the rules is co-extensive with the scope of the rules governing takeover bids in the TBA, mergers and quasi-mergers fall outside the scope of the provisions in section I.1.
-However, such procedures are governed by the provisions of Part V. The fourth paragraph draws attention to this.
+Mergers and quasi-mergers fall outside the scope of the provisions in section I.1.
+However, such procedures are governed by the provisions of Part VI.
+The fourth paragraph draws attention to this.